-The shortest distance measured horizontally from the outermost projection of the building or structure to the vertical projection of the boundary of the lot.
+The shortest distance measured horizontally from the wall of the building or structure to the vertical projection of the boundary of the lot (ie. excluding eaves).

 Significant vegetation

 Means all vegetation, except those listed as pest vegetation by State or local government, that is significant in its: